architect/utils/.github/pull_request_template.md

 - [ ] Summarized your changes in `changelog.md`
 - [ ] Linked to any related issues, PRs, etc. below that may relate to, consume, or necessitate these changes

-Please also be sure to completed the CLA (if you haven't already).
+Please also be sure to completed the CLA.
+If you haven't already, you'll be prompted to do so after submitting your PR.

 Learn more about [contributing to Architect here](https://arc.codes/intro/community).